CiscoDevNet/terraform-provider-meraki/docs/data-sources/switch_mtu.md

 Read-Only:

 - `mtu_size` (Number) MTU size for the switches or switch templates.
-- `switch_profiles` (List of String) List of switch template IDs.
+- `switch_profiles` (Set of String) List of switch template IDs.
 Applicable only for template network.
-- `switches` (List of String) List of switch serials.
+- `switches` (Set of String) List of switch serials.
 Applicable only for switch network.